underworldcode/UWGeodynamics/docs/source/User Guide.rst

 The Model object
 ----------------

-The central element or “object” of the UWGeodynamics module is the **Model** object.
+The central element or “object” of the *UWGeodynamics* module is the **Model** object.

-It has several uses: - It defines the extent and the outside geometry of your problem. - It works as a container for the field variables.
+It has several uses:

+- It defines the extent and the outside geometry of your problem.
+- It works as a container for the field variables.

 It basically defines the universe on which you are going to apply physical rules (Gravity field, boundary condition, composition,